SamuelClucas/bocs/docs/lights camera action/Setting the Scene.md

 I wanted to visually represent the app's design choices.
 These are abstract, high-level diagrams that should give some insight into the engine's functionality.

 ### App window *as* the Near Plane
-This is why I opted to fix the aspect ratio of the app's window on launch relative to the display in use.
-The window is the literal intersection plane into the simulation space, and its width and height will influence the camera's horizontal and vertical field-of-view.
-With this design, no matter how the window is resized (with tight aspect-ratio control), the 2D texture presented at each time step will be without distortion.
+The window is the literal intersecting plane into the simulation space.
+* Focal distance from camera to centre is height/2 * tan(90) = height/2.
+* Horizontal scaling that preserves 90 degree vertical viewing angle is (width/2) / (height/2).
 <img src="../../assets/Fig_1.png" alt="Window as near plane" width="400">

 ### Orbital Camera